libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: getCharIndexFromPos(pos) -> int

-            Returns the index of the character at the coordinates :py:attr:`pos`, or :keyword:`None` if there is no character at that position. :py:attr:`pos` is relative to the node position.
+            Returns the index of the character at the coordinates :py:attr:`pos`, or :py:const:`None` if there is no character at that position. :py:attr:`pos` is relative to the node position.
             Formatting markup such as <b> or <i> is treated as zero chars,
             <br/> is treated as one char.
 To get the text matched to this